Be Energy Efficient

 Roll out energy efficiency projects

-Developing a business case for energy efficiency projects is equally important.
-Zero Waste Scotland have a comprehensive guide to do so.
+Developing a business case for energy efficiency projects is important to attract investment.
+Zero Waste Scotland has a comprehensive guide to do so, and is equally relevant to England.

 Use Renewable Energy